preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Add link to Enterprise term
 ------------------------------
-In Omnia 6.7 and later you may be able to add a link to an enterprise term, and ny that use the Enterprise Glossary functionality.
+In Omnia 6.7 and later you may be able to add a link to an enterprise term, and by that use the Enterprise Glossary functionality.

 Here's how to add such a link: